 Danny Baldwin, PE, LEED GA

 Danny received his Bachelor of Science in Civil Engineering from the University of Oklahoma.
-He is a licensed Professional Engineer in Oklahoma and a LEED…View Profile
+He is a licensed Professional Engineer in Oklahoma, Colorado, Connecticut, Florida,…View Profile

 My wife and I had a wonderful life-changing experience ten years ago when we adopted our first child through DHS and began our family.
 We were clueless on how the process worked.
 We had to go through background checks, reference checks and extensive home studies.
 We then took a parenting class for abused and neglected children at OSU Tulsa for about a month.
 The class gave you the worst case scenarios of what to except from foster children.
 It was very intimidating and made me very nervous on what to except when I finally got to meet my son or daughter.
 When the class was finished, we had to fill out a long packet on the type of child we would be comfortable adopting.
 It asked questions about race, age and had a long checklist of every known physical or mental disability that we thought we could be comfortable with.
 It was so hard discussing all the different scenarios with my wife and not feeling guilty to saying no to certain disabilities we felt like we could not handle.